TAbdiukov/PPSSPP-patches/README.md

 ## Update 2023 - Note about some cheats

-In recent PPSSPP builds (for example, PPSSPP 1.13.4) it was observed that some patches are being applied automatically, thus increasing playability, performance and experience for general players.
+In more modern PPSSPP builds (for example, PPSSPP 1.13.2) it was observed that some patches are being applied automatically, thus increasing playability, performance and experience for general players.
 For example
 * Test Drive Unlimited [US] - remove GBA-like pixelization.

 If you observe that the patch was already applied, then there is no need to apply it again.
 Just enjoy it.